-The positive value of the $E_{X-UV}$ index in most of the cosmological models, including the flat $\Lambda$CDM model, implies that the extinction is present in the sample, and the effect is actually stronger in the X-ray band than in the UV band.
-If we assume zero extinction in the UV domain, then we can convert the mean value of $\overline{E}_{X-UV}=0.050\pm 0.013$ mag to the hydrogen column density $N_H$ which is customarily used in X-ray studies.
-Assuming just electron scattering, we can derive the mean intrinsic column density $N_H = 6.9 \times 10^{21}$ cm$^{-2}$, which is moderate.
+The positive peak value of the $E_{X-UV}$ distributions for all the cosmological models implies that the extinction is present in the sample, and the effect is stronger in the X-ray band than in the UV band.
+As we show by the comparison of distributions of $\delta$ and $(\log{F_{UV}}-\log{F_{X}})/[2(1-\gamma')]$ in Appendix~\ref{appendix: delta-flux}, the positive difference of $\tau_{X}-\tau_{UV}$ results in the shift of their sum to positive values due to the extinction term.
+In other words, extinction causes the drop of the X-ray flux to the UV flux density, i.e. $\log{F_{UV}}-\log{F_{X}}$ is positive, which is correlated with the positive difference in optical depths, $\tau_{X}-\tau_{UV}$.
+If we assume zero extinction in the UV domain, we can convert $\overline{E}_{X-UV}=0.03-0.28$ mag to the hydrogen column density $N_H$ which is customarily used in X-ray studies.
+Assuming just electron scattering, we derive the mean intrinsic column density of $N_H = 4.2 \times 10^{22} - 3.9 \times 10^{23}$ cm$^{-2}$, which is moderate and in the Compton-thin regime.
 It can even be lower if the effect is partially due to X-ray absorption.
-If UV extinction is also present, then the corresponding $N_H$ would clearly be higher since we determine only the difference of the two effects.
+If UV extinction is also present, then the corresponding $N_H$ would be higher since we determine only the difference between the two effects.
 However, it is not likely that the two effects just compensate, so both X-ray and UV extinction effects are noticeable but not dramatically strong in our sample.